Women in IT

 #valanticworld March 26, 2024

-Digital SHero Bianka – with self-confidence and passion for software development
+Digital SHEro Bianka – with self-confidence and passion for software development

 Our digital hero Bianka explains how she has turned her passion for tinkering and solving puzzles into a profession and now works as a developer.
 She reports on her move from Croatia to Germany, and on her experiences as a woman in the very male-dominated environment of software development.